gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 I totally blanked out on that because I'm not an XML user at all, but that's something that belongs in the standard library because so many people in different fields feel the need to do something with XML, and it's good if you have something reliable in your hands.**

-Yeah, the downside is we try to make it extensible by using XML+, if you remember that.
+Yeah, the downside is we try to make it extensible by using xmlplus, if you remember that.

-**I don't remember what  XML+ was.**
+**I don't remember what  xmlplus was.**

 So we had the XML namespace in the standard library, and that contained elementtree and Celementtree, which was the C implementation that was faster but had some different functionality.
 And then I think elementpath was a thing that was very similar to XPath but not standardized and not as versatile as XPath.
 Those were the things that were in the XML package by default.
 And then the concern was that we were taking up the XML namespace, right?
-Because we introduced the XML.
+Because we introduced xmlplus.

 **Oh, you are right.
 That is also a really good memory.**